ClaudiZiko/kerja/README.md

 # 13.28 I feel like I'm stupid and shouldn't have approached that girl.

-# I don't know if he likes me or is just playing with me, but this isn't the first time for me.
+# I don't know if her likes me or is just playing with me, but this isn't the first time for me.

 # there was this girl who used to chase me all the way to my house and tell me she loved me.
 But I just thought it was puppy love since we were just middle school kids who hadn’t even hit puberty yet.